vrtmrz/obsidian-livesync/README.md

 # obsidian-livesync

-This is the obsidian plugin that enables livesync between multi terminals.
+This is the obsidian plugin that enables livesync between multi-devices.
 Runs in Mac, Android, Windows, and iOS.

 <!-- <div><video controls src="https://user-images.githubusercontent.com/45774780/137352386-a274736d-a38b-4069-ac41-759c73e36a23.mp4"  muted="false"></video></div> -->

 ![obsidian_live_sync_demo](https://user-images.githubusercontent.com/45774780/137355323-f57a8b09-abf2-4501-836c-8cb7d2ff24a3.gif)

 **It's beta.
-Please make sure back your vault up!**
+Please make sure to back your vault up!**

-Limitations: File deletion handling is not completed.
+Limitations: Folder deletion handling is not completed.

 ## This plugin enables..

--   Live sync
+-   Live Sync
 -   Self-Hosted data synchronization with conflict detection and resolving in Obsidian.
--   Off line sync is also available.
+-   Off-line sync is also available.

+## IMPORTANT NOTICE

+**Please make sure to disable other synchronize solutions to avoid content corruption or duplication.**
+If you want to synchronize to both backend, sync one by one, please.

 ## How to use